A few features:

 These constructors actually use SFINAE to assure that all arguments are built-in integers.
 The details aren’t documented here because they would just obscure the high-level purpose of these constructors.
 C++ coders who are familiar with type traits templates will likely find the details unsurprising (and probably tedious as well).

-A rational may also be implicitly constructed from a integer, and it may be constructed from a pair of integers representing the desired numerator and denominator respectively.
+A rational may also be implicitly constructed from an integer, and it may be constructed from a pair of integers representing the desired numerator and denominator respectively.

 If the string contains a '.', it will be taken to be a single number in either fixed point or scientific notation, but hexadecimal strings are not allowed in scientific notation (because an 'E' or 'e' would just be a digit, never the beginning of an exponent).
 There must be at least one digit either before or after the '.'.